This page describes best practice. It does not explain the law

 Advice for specific situations

-- managing absences
+- managing absences and keeping in touch

 Principles to help you build a supportive and inclusive workplace